Angelszm/helm-labs/README.md

 # helm-labs
-To test helm chart for different versions
+To test helm chart for different versions of ingress